bipulsingh126/password-resat-app/README.md

 ## Environment Variables
 - **PORT**: The server port is configurable via environment variables, defaulting to 4000 if not specified.
+- **Allowed Origins**: The server allows CORS requests from specified origins, such as `http://localhost:5173`.

 ## Dependencies
 - **express**: Web framework for Node.js